 Sarah A. Sanchez

 Sarah Sanchez is a Graphic Designer, DTP Team Leader, and Digital Accessibility Manager at Teneo Linguistics Company, LLC, where she blends creativity, technical precision, and a passion for inclusivity in visual communication.
 Based in the Dallas–Fort Worth Metroplex, she brings more than a decade of experience spanning graphic design, digital accessibility, and print production.
-A proud Native of the Sac and Fox Nation, Sarah approaches her work with a deep sense of integrity, collaboration, and cultural respect.
+A proud Native American of the Sac and Fox Nation, Sarah approaches her work with a deep sense of integrity, collaboration, and cultural respect.
 She is recognized for her innovative design sense, steady leadership, and commitment to creating inclusive digital experiences.
-At Teneo Linguistics Company, she leads a talented team supporting high-profile government and global projects—overseeing multilingual document formatting and packaging, ensuring Section 508 compliance, and producing visually engaging materials that meet the highest standards of accessibility and quality.
+At Teneo Linguistics Company, she supports a talented team corroborating high-profile government and global projects—overseeing multilingual document formatting and packaging, ensuring Section 508 compliance, and producing visually engaging materials that meet the highest standards of accessibility and quality.
 Before joining Teneo, Sarah built a diverse creative career in roles such as Production Artist, Digital Asset Manager, and Design & Print Production Supervisor.
 While raising her family and pursuing her education, she spent nearly a decade as a Freelance Graphic Designer, developing a versatile skill set that bridges desktop publishing, image editing, web design, and project management.
-Sarah holds an Associates of Applied Science in Computer Graphics from Dallas College and professional certification in Authoring Section 508–Compliant Documents from the U.S. Department of Homeland Security.
+Sarah holds an Associates of Applied Science in Computer Graphics from Dallas Colleges and professional certification in Authoring Section 508–Compliant Documents from the U.S. Department of Homeland Security.
 Recently, she was honored as a Marquis "Who’s Who in America" Listee in recognition of her contributions to accessible and inclusive design.
-Sarah's work with her team at TLC enables anyone, anywhere, regardless of race, ethnicity, or disability—which comprises approximately 25% of the global population—to access critical information.
+Sarah's work with her team at TLC enables anyone, anywhere, regardless of race, ethnicity, or disability—which comprises approximately 25% of the global population—to access critical information in over 250 languages for life sciences, legal, manufacturing and statewide education departments.
 Driven by her belief that design should serve everyone, Sarah continues to champion accessibility, mentorship, and innovation—making her a powerful advocate for progress in the evolving intersection of design and technology.

 • Authoring Section 508-Compliant Documents